riswanmohamad/LifeLabSite/SETUP.md

 5. **Authorize the app** when prompted:
    - Click "Authorize access"
    - Choose your Google account
-   - Click "Advanced" → "Go to LifeLab Form Handler (unsafe)"
+  - Click "Advanced" → "Go to SkillsLab Form Handler (unsafe)"
    - Click "Allow"

 6. **Copy the Web App URL** that appears: